-Thirty-five years ago, on July 6 1976, the main battle tank (MBT) T-80 was adopted by the Soviet Army.
-Currently, in the Western Military District (ZVO) the T-80 MBT is in service with a tank brigade, 4 motorized rifle brigades, and is also used to train personnel in the district training center, as well as cadets and officers in military universities and academies.
-In total, the ZVO has more than 1800 T-80 tanks and its modifications, the Information Support Group of the Western Military District reported.
+Thirty-five years ago, on July 6, 1976, the T-80 main battle tank (MBT) was adopted by the Soviet Army.
+Currently, in the Western Military District (ZVO) MBT T-80 is in service tank brigades, 4 motorized rifle brigades, and is also used to train personnel in the district training center, as well as cadets and officers in military universities and academies.
+In total, there are more than 1800 T-80 tanks and its modifications in the ZVO, the Western Military District Information Support Group said.

 The combat vehicle was created in a special design office (SKB) of transport engineering at the Leningrad Kirov Plant by a group of designers under the direction of Nikolay Popov.
 The first series of T-80 tanks was released in 1976-1978.
 The main feature of the T-80 was the gas turbine engine, which was used as a power plant of the tank.
 On some of its modifications installed diesel engines.
 Tank T-80 and its modifications are characterized by high speed (up to 80 km / h with a crew of 3 people).
 T-80 participated in the fighting in the North Caucasus.
 It is in service with the land forces of Russia, Cyprus, Pakistan, the Republic of Korea and Ukraine.